OleksandrZadvornyi/educate-landing/README.md

 ### Customize the Styles (Optional)

-To customize the appearance of the website, you can modify the styles.css file.
+To customize the appearance of the website, you can modify the `styles/style.css` file.

 ## License